This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Dr. Loggie completed a surgical residency program at Montreal General Hospital and earned a graduate degree from McGill in experimental surgery.
-He then went on to complete a clinical and a research fellowship at the University of Illinois at Chicago in surgical oncology.
+He then went on to complete clinical and research fellowships at the University of Illinois at Chicago.

-In his early career, Dr. Loggie held faculty positions in Chicago at the University of Illinois, at the Bowman Gray School of Medicine in Winston-Salem, North Carolina, and at the University of Texas Southwestern Medical Center in Dallas, Texas.
+In his early career, Dr. Loggie held faculty positions in Chicago at the University of Illinois, the Bowman Gray School of Medicine in Winston-Salem, North Carolina, and the University of Texas Southwestern Medical Center in Dallas, Texas.

 Development of HIPEC

 HIPEC follows surgery to remove the bulk of tumors in the abdominal cavity.
 It involves circulating heated chemotherapy drugs to target remaining cancer cells.
 It works remarkably well, giving hope to patients who thought they lacked options.
 Today the treatment is almost standard.